MichaelCurrin/docsify-js-tutorial/docs/README.md

 2. Open _index.html_ to edit it.
 3. Set `loadSidebar: false` and save.

-Warning: If you go for this option without a configured sidebar, do not leave any links in your _docs/README.md_ which refer to other doc files.
+!> **Warning:** If you go for this option without a configured sidebar, do not leave any links in your _docs/README.md_ which refer to other doc files.
 Although the link may be valid, once you click on the link, the sidebar on that page will reflect the target page rather than the outline of the _docs/README.md_ page, which is inconsistent and jarring behavior.

 #### Custom sidebar